karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > results that are basically
 > described in the appendix, which is not ideal.

-Which specific likelihood plot would you like to see in the main text?
+Which specific PDF plots would you like to see in the main text?
+Just to clarify, we do not have any likelihood plots but PDF plots since the Monte Carlo simulation is a likelihood-free inference process.
+Both a model and a fit of the model to the data are needed in order to compute a likelihood.
+We did not perform any fitting.
+Table 2 summarizes the marginalized PDF of all relevant variables.

 Section 5
 =========